 - Chop down your top 3 list so you can see 1 or 2 in depth.

 Is money (or the lack of it) a key factor in what you see and do?
-You’ll likely need to sacrifice some of your time and activities.
+Will it stop you from staying longer, or from seeing your top 3 list?

 Here are some ideas to make the most of your money: